Best Infant Car Seats of 2024, Tested & Reviewed

 During the first two years of life, the infant car seat is an essential element for any family on the go, conveniently popping out of your vehicle and onto your stroller without waking a sleeping baby.

-After over 10 years of reviewing car seat, if we made our own, here is what it would look like:
+After over 10 years of reviewing car seat, if we made our own, here are some of the key features it would have:

 ✔️ Weight limit 30-35 pounds.